Westfield Warringah Mall: 2000s

 The final works of the $139 million redevelopment were completed in 2000.
 The old areas had a makeover which was to introduce a quality homewares precinct with the opening of Wheel & Barrow and Dick Smith Powerhouse.

 In June 2001 the Franklins supermarket was offered for sale and closed down before the end of that year.
 In that same year German global discount supermarket Aldi launched in Australia and was planning to open in the space vacated by Franklins.
 However, due to disputes between rival supermarkets Coles and Woolworths it was rejected by AMP Capital.
 In 2003 Aldi opened its store outside the centre on the corner of Cross and Green Streets.

-In March 2003 Westfield Group purchased a 25 per cent shareholding, this was increased to 50 per cent in October 2012.
+On 21 March 2003, Westfield Group purchased a $200 million stake in the AMP Shopping Centre Trust (ART).
+On 20 May 2003, Westfield Trust has launched a $1.4 billion cash bid to the AMP Shopping Centre Trust (ART) to gain interests in another six shopping centres including Warringah Mall.
+By 22 July 2003, the ACCC decided not to intervene in the takeover offer and Westfield Group had acquired 25% ownership interest in Warringah Mall with AMP Capital retaining management control and 75% interest.

 In early 2006 JB Hi-Fi opened its store on level one.

+2010s: ownership changes

+On 25 October 2012, AMP Capital, Westfield Group and Westfield Retail Trust have completed a $1.75 billion shopping centre transaction.
+As part of the transaction, Westfield Group had acquired $344 million worth of assets from AMP Capital which included the purchase of a 12.5% interest in Warringah Mall.

-AMP Capital and the Westfield Group swapped interests in seven centres, including Warringah Mall which became a 50/50 joint venture between the two companies.
-As part of the deal, centre management transferred from AMP to Westfield with the centre rebranded Westfield Warringah Mall.
-In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.
+As a result of the purchase, AMP Capital and Westfield Group have swapped interests in seven centres, including Warringah Mall which became a 50/50 joint venture between the two companies.
+As part of the deal, centre management transferred from AMP to Westfield with the centre rebranded to Westfield Warringah Mall.

+On 30 June 2014, Westfield Group was restructured into two new independent companies known as Scentre Group and Westfield Corporation.
+Scentre Group manages and owns the company's interests in Australia and New Zealand.
+As a result of the restructure Scentre Group has taken over the interest of Westfield Warringah Mall from the Westfield Group.